usabilla/usabilla-u4a-android-sdk/README.md

 Campaigns are dismissed directly by the SDK, whereas passive forms assume the proper broadcast receiver is implemented.

 ### Mask PII
-PII (Private Identifiable Information) present in all input text fields can be masked (on submission) using
+PII (Personally Identifiable Information) present in all input text fields can be masked (on submission) using

 ```kotlin
 Usabilla.setDataMasking(masks: List<String>, maskCharacter: Char)